Keto Chicken Cauliflower Casserole Recipe [Dairy-Free, Paleo]

 But just because I ditched dairy doesn’t mean the taste will suffer.
 Some simple substitutions ensure you won’t even miss the butter and cheese.

 Coconut cream replaces the traditional cream of mushroom or cream of chicken soup.
 Please note: That’s coconut cream, not coconut milk.
-If you have a can of coconut milk, however, the cream that rises to the top of the can will work provided you have enough.
+If you have a can of coconut milk, however, the cream that rises to the top of the can will work provided you have enough to make this keto chicken cauliflower casserole recipe.

 Ghee, or clarified butter, is used in place of regular butter.